Hong Kong West Kowloon station

 Hong Kong West Kowloon station (abbreviated WEK) is the southern terminus of and the only station on the Hong Kong section of the Guangshengang XRL.
-The station connects to China's high-speed rail (HSR) network across the border through dedicated tunnels and includes a Mainland Port Area where the laws of (Mainland) China are enforced.
+The station connects to China's high-speed rail (HSR) network across the border through dedicated tunnels and includes a Mainland Port Area where the laws of (mainland) China are enforced.
 It was constructed by the MTR Corporation Limited as the project manager commissioned by the Hong Kong Government, through subcontractors.

+The station occupies an 11 ha site, cost HK$12.23 billion to build, and has a total floor area of 430000 m2.

 The station terminal is located in Jordan, Kowloon Peninsula, north of the West Kowloon Cultural District between the Airport Express and Tung Chung line's Kowloon station and the Tuen Ma line's Austin station.
 The footprint of the new station extends into the underground level of the West Kowloon Cultural District.

-The station closed between 30 January 2020 and 15 January 2023 due to the COVID-19 pandemic restrictions.
-Limited services resumed on 15 January 2023, with full services resumed on 1 April 2023.
+As a precaution because of the COVID-19 pandemic, the station was closed between 30 January 2020 and 15 January 2023.
+Limited service resumed on 15 January 2023, and full service resumed on 1 April 2023.